Najad Yachts

 Najad Yachts is a yacht builder headquartered in Henån, Sweden.
 According to the company website, the firm was founded in 1971.
 As of 2005, the company had 160 employees, and produced up to approximately 80 yachts per year.
 Worldwide sales include Europe, Australia, New Zealand, Turkey and the US.

 History

 Najad was founded in 1967 by Berndt Arvidsson and Thorwald Karlsson, in Kungsviken, Orust, Sweden.
 The first model, a 34-foot boat designed by Olle Enderlein, was built in 1971.
-It went from the at the time traditional long keel in favor of more natural end of the propeller shaft, while the engine was given a more appropriate location.
+It went from the at the time traditional long keel to a more natural end of the propeller shaft, while the engine was given a more appropriate location.
 Najadvarvet went bankrupt in 2011, after which the bankruptcy estate was bought by Nord West Yachts.
 Najad AB, the company's name after 2014, is now owned by Orust Quality Yachts AB, a subsidiary of Hexiron AB in Lund, which also owns Arcona Yachts.